Hafeezbaig/springboot-kafka-app-v1/README.md

 Kafka is running in KRaft mode via Docker Compose.
 Spring Boot successfully produces and consumes messages using Kafka.
 Postman and Swagger are integrated for easy testing.
+Kafka UI helps visualize topics and messages in real time.
-The project is ready for review and the next enhancement steps.
+The project is ready for further enhancements as per review.

 ---